 Most business owners are unaware about the most valuable asset of their business.
-It is their brand name under which the existence and goodwill of their business completely depends.
+It is their brand name under which the existence and goodwill of their business completely depend.
 The marketplace is overcrowded and capturing the target customer’s attention is the battle half won.
 These days the customers have become highly brand conscious.
 Thus, trademark and copyright have become the greatest influences on the consumer’s purchasing decisions.

 It is, therefore, important for business or startup or creative people, to have a clear understanding about trademark and copyright.
 This will help them grow their business or secure their original work, for monetizing.